AlejandroVC67/HealthMonitorPrivacyPolicy/README.md

 # PRIVACY POLICY
-Last Updated: 20-09-2025
+Last Updated: 12-10-2025

 ## 1. Introduction
-HealthMonitor is committed to protecting your privacy.
+Meddy is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our medical records management application ('App').

 ## 2. Information We Do NOT Collect
 IMPORTANT: We do NOT collect, store, or have access to your personal medical information.
 Your medical data is stored exclusively in your personal iCloud account and is not transmitted to our servers.